neuropsychology/neuropsychology.R/Course/Introduction.md

 ## Installation

-You'll need two things: the language (R) and an editor (RStudio) with which you will comunicate with R.
+You'll need two things: the language (R) and an editor (RStudio) with which you will communicate with R.

 ### R